By Stephen Leahy

-In 2012 I was co-winner of the Prince Albert/United Nations Global Prize for Climate Change.
-You can read much of that coverage on this site.
+Co-winner of the 2012 Prince Albert/United Nations Global Prize for reporting on Climate Change.

 Swiss journalist Daniel Wermus in 2010 article: “Stephen Leahy, a Canadian, and one of the world’s best-known investigative reporters on environmental issues, has launched a challenge:

 if corporations won’t pay for the news, then it is up to communities and the public to fill the gap.“